 Yuan-Chuan Horng is our director.
 Prior to our reorganization in October 2005, Mr. Horng served as a director of Himax Taiwan from August 2004 to October 2005.
 Mr. Horng has retired from the position of the vice president of the Finance Division of China Steel Corporation effective November 30, 2016.
-Mr. Horng held various positions including general manager, assistant vice president and vice president in the Finance Division of China Steel Corporation Group over 30 years.
-Mr. Horng holds a B.A. degree in economics from Soochow University.
+Mr. Horng held various positions including general manager, assistant vice president and vice president in the Finance Division of China Steel Corporation & B.A. degree in economics from Soochow University.